naboeth/blockchain-developer-bootcamp-final-project/README.md

 1. Truck driver will register with their name and adress in the smart contract [State: Waiting].
 2. Truck driver departs [State: departed]
-3. Truck driver arrives [State: arrived] and will be automatically paid via smart contract execution
+3. Truck driver arrives [State: arrived] and will be paid via smart contract execution

 Installation